 You may ask

-- is there written information to explain services provided and to explain your child or young person's condition or disability?
+- is there written information to explain services provided and to explain the condition or disability of your child or young person?

 - what information is available about financial support for your family?